 – Local breakfast with a mesmerising view

-– Rarest temple in Goa
+– The rarest temple in Goa

 – Local Tavern Visit